-In framing CP88 the CB has linked its origins to the Commission on Credit Unions.
-The report of that commission however outlined that any regulations made should be necessary, effective and proportionate and clearly outlined that regulatory changes should only follow full and meaningful consultation.
-We in chapter 15 are not aware of any adequate consultations in advance of CP88.
-In addition one clear outcome of the commission was a commitment from CB to undertake a meaningful Regulatory Impact Analysis (RIA) before issuing any new proposals but again Chapter 15 has seen no evidence of any serious commitment from CB to carry out a proper RIA.
-Considering the potentially far reaching effect of these proposals we believe this to be a serious ommission on the CB's behalf.
+The CB has framed CP88 and linked its origins to the Commission on Credit Unions.
+The same commission however also outlined that any regulations made should be necessary, effective and proportionate and clearly outlined that they should follow full and meaningful consultation.
+We are not aware of any adequate consultations in advance of CP88.
+In addition one clear outcome of the commission was a commitment from CB to undertake a meaningful Regulatory Impact Analysis before issuing any new propoposal.

-In this consultation paper CB have retained many of of the provisions of the previous consultation process (CP 76) - this despite the clear opposition of many stakeholders.
-In addition the apparently arbitrary nature of many of the current proposals and the absence of rationale all undoubtedly feed into CU disatisfaction with the whole regulatory approach.
-Rightly or wrongly CUs believe that instead of focusing on the future stability of CUs and their ability to provide financial services there is a determination of the CB's behalf to restrict
+Credit Unions notes that while the CB recently decided not to proceed with CP76 the contents of CP88 means many of the same regulatory measures are still being pursued despite the opposition of many stakeholders.
+Allied to this the apparently arbitrary nature of many of the proposals and the absence of rationale undoubtedly feeds into CU disatisfaction with the whole regulatory approach.
+Rightly or wrongly CUs feel that instead of focusing on the future stability of credit unions and their ability to provide financial services there appears to be a determination to restrict CUs of all sizes.

-CUs of all sizes.
-Right throughout CP88 we find a level of direction and restriction that will inhibit the development of CUs into the future, and there is a complete absence of any developmental or enabling approach within the CB's proposals.
-Unnecessarily inhibiting CU business activities through inappropriate regulatory imposition is wrong and is not something regulators should do.
-We do not want to believe that restricting a CUs ability to deliver cooperative financial services is something the CB are setting out to achieve because this would be in nobody's interest except perhaps our competitors.
-However, Chapter 15 sees no similar efforts to inhibit other financial institutions from running their businessess or from making huge profits through their banking activities.
+From the entirity of the CP88 proposals we find that the level of direction and restriction they are in will inhibit the development of credit unions into the future.
+Certainly inserting absolute percentages into law or regulation is a bad idea and we see a complete absence of any strategic developmental thinking within the document.
+Unnecessarily inhibiting CU business activities through unnecessary regulatory imposition is wrong and is not something regulators should do.
+We can not believe that restricting a CUs ability to deliver co-operative financial services is something the CB are setting out to achieve because it is in nobody's interest except perhaps our competitors.
+However, there are no similar efforts to inhibit other financial institutions from running their businessess or from making huge profits in their banking activities.

-We can also not forget that CB is currently enforcing ongoing directions and restrictions in many CUs across our area which makes some CP88 proposals sound a little academic in that CB are already enforcing ad hoc lending caps, liquidity requirements, savings restrictions etc. Chapter 15 would really like an explanation around these seeming inconsistencies.
+We can also not forget that CB is currently enforcing ongoing directions and restrictions in many CUs across our area which makes some CP88 proposals sound a little academic in that CB are already enforcing lending caps, liquidity requirements, savings restrictions and others.
+We would like an explanation around this seeming inconsistency.

-The development of the CU Movement over the past 50+ years has been a magnificent achievement, particularly in its delivery of financial services to the previously unbanked.
-In recent years any fair-minded observer will admit that the CU sector has come through the current financial crisis remarkably well,- indicating the strength and resilience of the CU model which we believe is directly linked to its unique institutional structure and the fact that CUs are rooted in local communities.
+The development of the CU Movement in the past 50+ years has been a magnificent achievement in the delivery of financial services to the previously unbanked.
+Any fairminded observer will admit that the recent banking crisis has had little impact on credit unions, - thereby indicating their resilience which is linked to their roots in local communities.
 With all the experience the CB has gained of other institutions crashing we respectfully say that now is the time to regulate for the future development of Irish credit unions and not seek to constrain their potential, particularly in respect of savings and loans.